 The EHX Q-Tron+ has an effects loop.
-We can effectively place an additional effect, or chain of effects between the Q-Tron Plus’s preamp and filter section without changing the envelope drive.
+Without changing the envelope drive, we can place an additional effect or chain of effects between the Q-Tron Plus's preamp and filter section.

 This opens up a world of new possibilities with the Q-Tron+.
 Try placing a fuzz pedal in the loop to help shape the typically uncontrollable sound of fuzz.
 Get creative and try out pitch-shifting or other filter pedals (inserting another Q-Tron+ into the loop can yield wicked results).